AraneaDev/accountant/docs/configuration.md

 ];
 ```

-> **TIP:** Read the [Ledger Implementation](ledger-implementation.md) documentation, should you need to know how to implement your own custom implementation.
+> **TIP:** Read the [Ledger Implementation](ledger-implementation.md) documentation, should you want to implement your own custom implementation.

 ## Ledger driver
-Being the only driver provided, the `Database` driver is set as default.
+The bundled `Database` driver is set as default.

 ```php
 return [